statistnick-tamu/hoopTotals/README.md

 live: adjusts expected points based on what has happened in the game

-train: calculates parameters to pass into total & live for specific teams
+train: calculates parameters to pass into the other functions for specific teams

 plotTotal: creates a hypothetical scoring flow plot